microsoft/superbenchmark/docs/design-docs/benchmarks.md

 The design of `benchmarks` has the following goals to achieve:

 **High Code Quality**
-* Extract the common code into the base class, reduce the efforts to maintain different benchmarks.
+* Extract the common code into the base class, and reduce the efforts to maintain different benchmarks.

 **Good Extensibility**
 * Avoid modifying existing code when adding new benchmarks by using registration mechanism.